jonoot/ITI0215/README.md

 #### Initializing
 To start a new peer run `node peer.js p=<port>` in project directory

 Start server peers before running new nodes.
-Server ports are listed in 'servers.txt' (8080, 9000, 9001)
+Server addresses are listed in 'servers.txt'

 If starting new peer is successful, peer's already known hosts are logged in console.
 If port hasn't been used before (new peer) then a list of known peers will be created by reading data from 'servers.txt' file.